+INTRODUCTION

-Most countries have laws that on certain conditions require telecom operators to assist the authorities in intercepting communication (lawful interception) or obtaining historical data from the network (communication data).
+Most countries have laws that on certain conditions require telecom operators to assist the authorities in intercepting communication (lawful interception) or obtaining historical data from the network (communication data)1.
+Furthermore, many countries have laws that allows authorities to require operators to impose restriction on electronic content distributed through its network, e.g. by blocking URLs (content restrictions).
+In some cases authorities may also shut down of the operators network in part or in full (network shutdowns) or require the operators to distribute information from the government to the public, typically through mass distribution of SMS (content distribution).
 This document contains a general note on the relevant laws and regulations regarding authority access to electronic communication in each of the markets where Telenor Group is present.
-Where disclosure is possible it also includes the number of requests for communication data and lawful interception that we received from law enforcement agencies and other relevant authorities for the year 2014.
+Where disclosure is possible it also includes the number of requests for communication data, lawful interception, network shutdowns, content restrictions, and content distribution that we received from law enforcement agencies and other relevant authorities for the year 2015.

 WHY ARE WE REPORTING?